lierdakil/alpaca-parser-generator/README.md

 `<bodyN>` is one of the alternative bodies for the production rules with the head `<head>`.
 It must consist of terminal and non-terminal names separated by white-space.
 Additionally, a special token `%eof` can be used to signify end of input.
 Alternatives are separated by the vertical line ("pipe") character `|`.
 With LR-based parsers, each body can have a defined priority and associativity by starting with a `%leftN`, `%rightN` or `%nonN` directive, where `N` is an integer, corresponding to left-associative, right-associative and non-associative.
 Higher `N` means higher priority.

 Optionally, each body can contain a semantic action, which defines the semantic value of the non-terminal a given body describes.
 While being optional, in the absolute majority of cases it should be defined, if the contents associated with the parsing sub-tree are needed at all (i.e. when it's a real parser, not a recognizer).
 Semantic actions are basically expressions in the target language, delimited by curly braces.
 Semantic actions can reference elements in the body by the way of variables `_1`, `_2`, etc. Such variables corresponding to terminals will contain the token semantic value (note those might generate a run-time exception if the token doesn't have a semantic value).
 Variables corresponding to non-terminals will contain the non-terminal semantic value, as defined by its actions.

+After all alternatives are defined, before the semicolon, rule definition may optionally include `:: {<type>}`, i.e. literal `::` followed by a braced type expression in the target language.
+Note that the whole non-terminal is thus typed, hence all semantic actions are expected to have the same type.
+This is currently only used when target language is C++ and is ignored for other target languages.